About

 You just can't explain it yet.

-This is for the solopreneur about to spend $3,000 on a website they can't describe to anyone.
-The one who's been saying "I'll know it when I see it" to every designer they've talked to.
+This is for the solopreneur about to spend real money on a website they can't describe to anyone — the one who's been saying “I'll know it when I see it” to every designer they've talked to.

 The problem

-Most web design galleries are built for designers.
-They assume you already know the difference between editorial and minimal, or that you can explain why one layout feels trustworthy and another doesn't.
+Most web design galleries assume you already know the difference between editorial and minimal, or that you can explain why one layout feels trustworthy and another doesn't.

-If you're not a designer, you leave inspired but no closer to being able to tell anyone what you want.
+If you're not a designer, you leave inspired but no closer to telling anyone what you want.
 That costs money: revision cycles, misunderstandings, redesigns nobody planned for.

-Every gallery entry is tagged by industry and style, so you can filter by context rather than aesthetics alone.
-The style quiz takes your instincts and gives them a name.
-The brief generator turns that into a document you can hand to a developer.
+Every entry is tagged by industry, style and platform, so you can filter by the world you're in rather than by terms you'd have to look up.
+The quiz takes your instincts and gives them a name.
+The brief generator turns that name into a document a developer can quote from.

 Browse, find what resonates, get a brief.
-That's the whole point.
+That's the whole product.

 Curated entries